 And I found it.

 - Depending on the sensory bin, academic skills are often introduced.
-Kids will naturally count and find patterns in play.
+Children will naturally count and find patterns in play.
 Some bins even can introduce measuring, letters, shapes, colors, numbers, and even name recognition.

 Sensory bins are simple and inexpensive to make.
 When making mine, I made several at a time.
 Think about gathering some friends who are also looking to give cheap gifts this year, make them together, and split the cost, because certain items are cheaper if you buy in bulk.
 You could also leave those items out of your bin.